TO LISTEN, CLICK PLAY

 Once it’s all fixed, and you are sure there are no more leaks in the pool, fill the pool with water, and if there is indeed no other leak, the water level should stop going down.
 However, if you are unable to fix the leak by yourself or you don’t have the time to do so, there is no harm in calling for help.

-Contact us through (805)288-7004, and we will handle the repairs for you.
+Contact us at (805)288-7004, and we will handle the repairs for you.
 We have been doing this for years so we know how to locate the leak and what needs to be done to ensure the leaking stops.

 Helpful Resources For Your Swimming Pool